ajmas/notman-hallway-dashboard/README.md

-# Notman Entrance Dashboard Prototype
+# Notman Hallway Dashboard Prototype

 This project contains only the front-end of the dashboard.
-It's intended to run full-screen on a vertical (1080x1920) screen.
+It's intended to run full-screen on 720p or 1080p display.
+This is based on the work done in the [Notman Entrance Dashboard Prototype ](https://github.com/maison-notman-house/notman-entrance-dashboard) project, with the intent of eventually reusing components in a common base.

 ## Screenshot